-&lt;sup>2Much more press coverage has been devoted to the alternative candidate topological platform of "Majorana zero modes" in nanowires [49]; but even if the persistent doubts about their experimental detection (cf. [51]) were to be be dispelled in the future, these topological quantum states would by design be unmovable and hence will not support the hardware-level protected quantum gates that we are concerned with here.
+2Much more press coverage has been devoted to the alternative candidate topological platform of "Majorana zero modes" in nanowires [53]; but even if the persistent doubts about their experimental detection (cf. [55]) were to be be dispelled in the future, these topological quantum states would by design be unmovable and hence will not support the hardware-level protected quantum gates that we are concerned with here (as already noted in the original article [155, p.
+2] - the later proposal [4, §II p.
+4] is not a quantum gate by adiabatic transport along an external parameter path as would be needed for a topological braid gate, according to the discussion recalled below around Fig. A).